-17 4.2.2 Cell size
+4.2.2 Cell size

-18 Note that the numerical difference in cell size cannot well reflect the level of similarity 19 between DTA applications.
-Taking an application with 10-m resolution as example, another 20 application with a coarser resolution of 25 m is comparable to it from a cell size perspective, 21 while a finer resolution with same numerical difference does not exist because it cannot be 22 with less than or equal to 0 m.
+Note that the numerical difference in cell size cannot well reflect the level of similarity between DTA applications.
+Taking an application with 10 m resolution as example, another application with a coarser resolution of 25 m is comparable to it from a cell-size perspective, while a finer resolution with same numerical difference does not exist because it cannot be with less than or equal to 0 m.

-23 The difference in the logarithmic value of cell size can better reflect the level of similarity 24 between DTA applications than the numerical difference in cell size.
-The greater the 25 difference in the logarithm of cell size, the lower is the similarity.
-According to this knowledge, a base-10 logarithmic transformation was applied to the cell size during the 26 27 similarity calculations for balancing the decrease of similarity value for those situations with a coarser resolution or a finer resolution.
-Because it is not easy to preset the maximum of the 28 29 attribute value after logarithmic transformation, the bell-shaped function based on Eq.
-(1) was 30 used to calculate similarity for cell size.
+The difference in the logarithmic value of cell size can better reflect the level of similarity between DTA applications than the numerical difference in cell size.
+The greater the difference in the logarithm of cell size, the lower the similarity is.
+According to this knowledge, a base-10 logarithmic transformation was applied to the cell size during the similarity calculations for balancing the decrease of similarity value for those situations with a coarser resolution or a finer resolution.
+Because it is not easy to preset the maximum of the attribute value after logarithmic transformation, the bell-shaped function based on Eq.
+(1) was used to calculate similarity for cell size.
 Furthermore, w in Eq.
-(1) is set to 0.5, which means that the similarity in cell size between a new application problem and an existing case will decrease to 0.5 when their difference in cell size reaches one order of magnitude (e.g., 1 m vs. 10 m, or vice versa).
+(1) is set to 0.5, which means that the similarity in cell size between a new application problem and an existing case will decrease to 0.5 when their difference in cell size reaches 1 order of magnitude (e.g., 1 m vs. 10 m, or vice versa).
 The similarity function used in the proposed method for cell size is shown in Table 2.

-5 Note that the similarity value on cell size by such a similarity function will rapidly decrease to 6 be about 0.58 when the resolution is coarsened to be double the resolution of a case or is 7 refined to be a half of the case's resolution.
-The lower similarity value will deny the 8 corresponding case to be a credible solution provider for the new application problem.
-This 9 means that the proposed method does not suggest a large-step downscaling and upscaling 10 application of existing cases.
+Note that the similarity value of cell size by such a similarity function will rapidly decrease to be about 0.58 when the resolution is coarsened to be double the resolution of a case or is refined to be a half of the case's resolution.
+The lower similarity value will deny the corresponding case to be a credible solution provider for the new application problem.
+This means that the proposed method does not suggest a large-step downscaling and upscaling application of existing cases.

-11 4.2.3 Area
+4.2.3 Area

-Like cell size, area of a study site is also an attribute of the single numeric value type.
-The greater the difference in magnitude between two areas, the lower is their similarity on area.
-Similarly to the design for the cell size attribute, a base-10 logarithmic transformation is applied to the area attribute and then the similarity function for this attribute is designed based on the bell-shaped function.
+Like cell size, area of a study site is also an attribute of the single-numeric-value type.
+The greater the difference in magnitude between two areas, the lower their similarity is on area.
+Similarly to the design for the cell-size attribute, a base-10 logarithmic transformation is applied to the area attribute and then the similarity function for this attribute is designed based on the bell-shaped function.
 The w in Eq.
 (1) has been set to 1.5 for the area attribute by trial and error (see Table 2).

-18 4.2.4 Total relief
+4.2.4 Total relief

-19 The greater the difference in total relief value between a new application problem and an 20 existing case, the lower is the similarity.
-The maximum difference in total relief between two 21 DTA application areas can be preset due to the geometric nature of the Earth.
-Hence, the 22 similarity function for the total relief attribute was designed as a linear function using the 23 absolute difference between the total relief of the new DTA application problem and that of 24 existing case.
-Corresponding to a zero similarity value, the maximum difference between two 25 total relief values is the larger of the total relief differences between the new application problem values and each of two extreme cases (a flat area with a total relief of zero, and an 26 area with relief from the 8848 m of Mount Everest to sea level).
-The similarity function used 27 28 in this method for the total relief attribute is shown in Table 2.
+The greater the difference in total relief value between a new application problem and an existing case, the lower the similarity is.
+The maximum difference in total relief between two DTA application areas can be preset due to the geometric nature of the Earth.
+Hence, the similarity function for the total relief attribute was designed as a linear function using the absolute difference between the total relief of the new DTA application problem and that of existing case.
+Corresponding to a 0 similarity value, the maximum difference between two total relief values is the larger of the total relief differences between the new application problem values and each of two extreme cases (a flat area with a total relief of 0, and an area with relief from the 8848 m of Mount Everest to sea level).
+The similarity function used in this method for the total relief attribute is shown in Table 2.